aashishrbhandari/DNS-Filtering-Solution/README.md

 #### Few Info [My ViewPoints & Some Research Work]

+###### Implementation

-This is a basic implementation of a simple DNS Proxy (because it accepts a DNS Query from the Client and then Checks for Policy
+- This is a basic implementation of a simple DNS Proxy
+- Because it accepts a DNS Query from the Client and then Checks for Policy

--> Cache (If Not)
+- Cache (If Not)

--> Queries Root DNS Server
+- Queries Root DNS Server

--> Returns Response back to Client as well as Caches) and it can be further expanded
+- Returns Response back to Client as well as Caches)
+- Customizable (and it can be further expanded)

-I worked on it for few days :) This might not be one of a kind project as their are many DNS based Filtering Projects Few Listed:
+I worked on it for few days :)

+This might not be one of a kind project as their are many DNS based Filtering Projects

+#### DNS Security Solution:
+> My Personal Fav List

 | Dns Security Solution | Doc Links |
 | --------------------- | --------- |